jaccomoc/jactl/docs/pages/language-guide.md

 > 'abc'[0]
 a
 ```
-Note that characters in Jacsal are just strings whose length is 1.
+Note that characters in Jactl are just strings whose length is 1.
 Unlike Java, there is no separate `char` type to
 represent an individual character:
 ```groovy
 > 'abc'[2] == 'c'